 4. Offer combined and collaborative planning from the outset

 The security planners should work in partnership, and be embedded with, the event planners and client stakeholders from the outset.
 Security plans developed in isolation or added as an afterthought will lack cohesiveness, and likely would inhibit rather than enhance the success of the event.
-The security team should partner with all other functions and assist and advise them to ensure that security awareness becomes an enduring thread through all planning functions and the subsequent event delivery.
+The security team should partner with all other functions and assist and advise them to ensure that security awareness becomes an enduring thread through all travel risk and the subsequent event delivery.